Main Content

 y = simulate(DGP,200);

-Create the Bayesian state-space model by passing function handles directly to paramMap and paramDistribution to bssm (the functions are in Local Functions).
+Create a Bayesian state-space model template for estimation by passing function handles directly to paramMap and paramDistribution to bssm (the functions are in Local Functions).

 Estimate the posterior distribution.
 Specify the simulated response path as observed responses, specify a random set of positive values in [0,1] to initialize the MCMC algorithm, and shut off all optimization displays.
 The plots in Estimate Posterior Distribution of Time-Invariant Model suggest that the Markov chain settles after 500 draws.
 Therefore, specify a burn-in period of 500 (BurnIn=500).
 Specify thinning the sample by keeping the first draw of each set of 30 successive draws (Thin=30).
 Retain 2000 random parameter vectors (NumDraws=2000).